 Custom Post Types Permalinks

-Custom post types and taxonomies make managing content easier, but their built-in permalinks are very limited.
+Custom post types and taxonomies make managing content easier, but WordPress does not allow full control over their permalinks.
 WordPress natively cannot let you fully customize them because rewrite rules only support basic URL structures.

 Original URLs